The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds

 \subsection{Object Dynamics Reasoning module}

 After target objects are determined, it is necessary to identify the objects that can be moved due to the interactions with the target objects.
 This is achieved by using the {\it object movement analysis} component.
-We instantiated the component using our proposed qualitative physics algorithms.
-If the novel objects are among the identified impacted objects or the target objects, the {\it detectability analysis} component captures if the novel objects move in a detectable way.
+We instantiate all components using our proposed qualitative physics algorithms.
+If the novel objects are among the impacted objects identified (defined below) or the target objects, the {\it detectability analysis} component captures if the novel objects move in a detectable way.
 We first define the following to aid the explanations of the methods used in the two components.

-\begin{itemize} \item {\it novel-object($o_i$)}: if object {\it $o_i$} is a novel object. {\it $o_i$} is a novel object if it violates the predefined mapping between appearance and physical parameters. i.e., object has changed physical parameter values. \item {\it impacted($o_i,o_j$)}: if $o_j$ is moved due to the interaction of a bird with the target object $o_i$.
+\begin{itemize} \item {\it novel-object($o_i$)}: if object {\it $o_i$} is a novel object.
+As defined earlier, {\it $o_i$} is a novel object if it violates the predefined mapping between appearance and physical parameters. i.e., object has changed physical parameter values. \item {\it impacted($o_i,o_j$)}: if $o_j$ is moved due to the interaction of a bird with the target object $o_i$.
 For example, if $o_i$ supports $o_j$ and $o_i$ is hit by a bird, $o_j$ also moves (See $o_3$ and $o_4$ in Figure \ref{Fig trajectories and targets}).

 The reasoning for the identification of such objects is presented in the section {\it object movement analysis} (\ref{Section Object Movement Analysis}).

 \item {\it detectable($o_i,o_j$)}: if $o_j$ moves in a detectable way due to the interaction of a bird with the target object $o_i$. detectable($o_i,o_j$) returns true when $o_j$ is a novel object and {\it impacted($o_i,o_j$)} is true and $o_j$ is impacted by the target object $o_i$ in a detectable way.

-A case-based exploration on the detectability of the object movements is conducted in section {\it detectability analysis}. \end{itemize}
+A case-based exploration on the detectability of the object movements is conducted in section {\it detectability analysis} (\ref{Section Detectability Analysis}). \end{itemize}